faceyspacey/redux-first-router/docs/action.md

 You will rarely need to inspect the `meta` key.
 It's primarily for use by our `location` reducer.
 However, a common use for it is to use the `load` and `backNext` keys (especially the `load`) to make some determinations in your reducers.
-You can also use the `prev` route to do things like declaratively trigger fancy animations in your components when you know which direction the user is moving in a funnel/sequence of pages.
+You can also use the `prev` route to do things like declaratively trigger fancy animations in your components because it will indicate which direction the user is moving in a funnel/sequence of pages.